JamesYuan/solid-design-principles-in-common-lisp/d-dependency-inversion.md

 * ##### High level modules should not depend upon low level modules.
 Both should depend upon abstractions.
 * ##### Abstractions should not depend upon details.
 Details should depend upon asbtractions.

+Dependency Inversion Principle encourages us to create higher level modules with its complex logic in such a way to be reusable and unaffected by any change from the lower level modules in our application.
+To achieve this kind of behavior in our apps, we introduce abstraction which decouples higher from lower level modules.

 ### Bad

 ```lisp